 Have you heard of any culture which worships a raven?
 Well, you are in for a surprise!

-The first day of Tihar marked by worshipping crows (Kag in Nepali).
-In Hindu culture, crows are taken as the ride of Shani, god of bad luck and retribution.
+The first day of Tihar is marked by worshipping crows (Kag in Nepali).
+In Hindu culture, the crow is known as Shani, the god of bad luck, and retribution.
 People worship on a crow to symbolize Shani and to ward off bad luck and obstacles.
-Crow is also worshipped as a symbol of all birds.

 Laxmi Puja/ Kukur Tihar

-The second day celebrated by worshipping dogs, be it your own or any other stray dog in the locality.
-We worshipped by putting red tika on their forehead, a garland of flowers on their neck and also serving them food.
+The second day is celebrated by worshipping dogs, be it your own or any other stray dog in the locality.
+We worshipped by putting red tika on their forehead, a garland of flowers on their neck, and also serving them food.

 The gates of Ranipokhari are open on this occasion, for those who don’t have brothers and sisters of their own.
 Strangers come together in the venue and put tika as brothers and sisters, celebrating Bhaitika among themselves and sharing the joy.